ThunderFly-aerospace/TFGPS01/README.md

 The module is equipped with a connector designed for payload connection; this feature is useful for time-sync and navigation data, time-stamping or geo-fencing.

 The connector is labelled as `Payload GPS Interface`.
+This connector is regulary used to provide GNSS data (precise positions and time) to [TF-ATMON payloads](https://www.thunderfly.cz/tf-atmon.html).

 | pin | Name | Description |
 |-----|------|-------------|